maltsev-dev/maltsev-dev.github.io/content/rust_memory_layout.md

 It can only grow until total *stack* size for that particular thread (if it is the main thread - up to `8Mb`)
 If a program thread uses more *stack* space than it is allocated, the kernel will terminate the execution of that program with an error - **stack overflow**

 ### &emsp; Heap
 All threads share **one common heap**.
 The *heap* memory address starts close to zero (after code and data) and **grows upwards**⬆️.
 The *heap* can grow to huge sizes (theoretically up to `128 TB`).

 {{ img(src = "/images/rust_memory/rust_memory_stack_vs_heap.png") }}

-### &emsp; Address range

-Between the **highest heap** memory address and the **lowest stack** memory address there is a huge free space.

-64-bit address space.
-Theoretical range: `2⁶⁴ bytes = 16 EB` (**exabytes**).
-Practical limitation: Modern processors (x86-64) only support 48-bit virtualization (256 TB), and OS often reserve some space:
-* **Linux**: 47 bits for the user (`128 TB`) + 47 bits for the kernel (`128 TB`).
-* **Windows**: 44–48 bits depending on the version.

-These are `virtual addresses`, so the kernel can use such large address ranges, even if the computer has only `16 GB` of RAM.
-The OS "pretends" that there is much more memory, but in reality it only allocates it when used.
-Imagine a city with a huge empty area between two districts.
-This makes the city safer (harder to cross the border accidentally or unnoticed), and leaves space for future development.

-Some Reasons for this design:
-* [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) (Address Space Layout Randomization)
-Random placement of code, libraries, *heap* and *stack* within their zones.
-The huge gap makes attacks (e.g. **buffer overflows**) more difficult.
-* Overflow protection - the distance makes it almost impossible to accidentally "jump" from the *heap* to the *stack* or vice versa.
-* Flexibility for large allocations

 ---